hardcpp/BeatSaberPlus/README.md

 **Discord** https://discord.gg/K4X94Ea (Download, Support, Testing, Early releases and cool new mods comming soon)

-BeatSaberPlus is an ambitious plugin that regroup some of the existing popular plugins in a form of modules that you can disable/enable or customize directly in game without having to reload your game.
-All modules present in this plugin have been written/rewritten with performance in mind and were tested to make sure that they don't impact your framerate or play experience.

-Version : 0.0.7 (public stable beta)
+Version : 1.1.7

 IMPORTANT All modules are disabled by default, you can enable then in BeatSaberPlus -> Settings IMPORTANT When you enable Chat module it will open a page in your browser for configuring it

 Available modules in this version:
-- Chat => It's a rewritten / optimized and enhanced version of EnhancedStreamChat that come with new features (like commands messages filtering, more soon...).
+- Chat => It's a rewritten / optimized and enhanced version of EnhancedStreamChat that come with new features (like commands messages filtering, follow events, channel points stuff...).

 - Chat Request => Is a new song request manager written from scratch to get rid of past bugs and take better advantage of the new UI, it also comes with some new cool features.
-   Available commands: !bsr !bsrhelp !wrong !wrongsong !oops !queue !close !open !remove
+   Available commands: !bsr !bsrhelp !link !wrong !wrongsong !oops !queue !queuestatus !close !open !remove !att !mtt !modadd !block

+- Chat Emote Rain => See your chat emote raining in game !

+- Menu Music => Replace boring ambient noise with music !

-- Saber Tweaker => Small module that allows you to tweak some base game settings for sabers like the new 1.12 cut effect or the smoothing trail.
+- Game Tweaker => Small module that allows you to tweak some base game settings & cosmetics (environment, particles, menu, player stats...)

+- Song Chart visualizer => Preview map difficulty with a nice an beautifull graph in game

 Dependencies:
 - SongCore